bruno-coulet/bruno-coulet/README.md

 - 🔭 I’m currently working on a chat project with two friends from the plateforme in Marseille, France.
 - 🌱 I’m currently learning OOP, Python and SQL, github, bash, Linux ...
 - 👯 I’m looking to collaborate on software development or AI
-- 🤔 I’m looking for help with finding a company for a work-study employment contract near Marseille.
+- 🤔 I’m looking for a company near Marseille for a forday-release training contract .
 - 💬 Ask me about the weather, for the rest I am not sure yet
 - 📫 How to reach me: Have a look on my website https://zanza-creation.com